-Our educational philosophy (why we do what we do) drives our advanced curriculum (what we do) and proven teaching methods (how we do it).
+Our educational philosophy (why we do what we do) drives our curriculum (what we do) and proven teaching methods (how we do it).
 The results are impressive and evident in a Challenger student’s confidence, skill set, and happiness earned from her individual success.

 Challenger emphasizes the bedrock of knowledge: reading, composition, math, history, and logic.
 We promote individual and independent thinking and teach traditional American history and values.
+Learn more.

 Challenger students’ standardized test scores not only surpass the national average by a phenomenal margin, but they also rank well above other private school test takers.
+Learn more.

 Please call the campus Headmaster for information or to arrange a conference with your child's teacher.